 - Homemaker expenses

-- Expenses not covered: property losses, compensation for pain and suffering, and all other losses
+- Property losses, compensation for pain and suffering, and all other losses

 Complete the "Application For Crime Victim Compensation" and return it to the Victim Compensation and Assistance Division for verification.